 - Lead is naturally found in rocks and soil, BUT it is more prevalent in human-made materials;

 - Higher levels of heavy metals in water also hurt aquatic life to the point of endangerment;

 - Heavy metals cannot be degraded or destroyed, but they become less harmful by being absorbed or trapped with the help of water filters;

 - Water treatment facilities do not remove all heavy metals from your tap water; for this reason, more and more people invest in water filtration systems for the home;

-- Since the earth crust is made out of heavy metals, it is not possible to avoid trace metals.
+- Since the Earth’s crust is made out of heavy metals, it is not possible to avoid trace metals.
 However, we should make sure our drinking water is as clean and pure as possible;

 - Plastic waste management releases lead and mercury that leaks into our drinking water.

 Heavy metal pollution is a serious problem nowadays.
 Heavy metals enter our bodies via food, drinking water, and air.
 Higher concentrations of such elements can lead to acute or chronic health damages, not to mention poisoning.
-Being aware and mindful of the presence of heavy metals in water and taking extra steps in protecting your loved ones, yourself, and the environment from heavy metals is essential.
+Being aware and mindful of the presence of heavy metals in tap water and taking extra steps in protecting your loved ones, yourself, and the environment from heavy metals is essential.